dice-roller/documentation/docs/guide/usage.md

 ## Import rolls

-Importing rolls is handy if you need to be able to retrieve rolls from a database, share them across enviroments etc.
+Importing rolls is handy if you need to be able to retrieve rolls from a database, share them across environments etc.

 Both `DiceRoll` and `DiceRoller` classes have a static `import()` method that can import form any of the exported formats [listed above](#export-rolls):